AddyRdz/intro-to-debugging/README.md

 ### ⌛ Activity (15 min): You try!

 In your `script.js` file, there is a function called sumCubes that is broken.
-Practice following the protocol above to find the bug and fix it!
+Practice following the protocol above to find the bug and fix it with what you already know about JavaScript!

 > Remember to remove any console logs, breakpoints, and other debugging tools from code that will be deployed and any other projects that you plan to show employers.